The eternal dilemma of a driver guide… full transparency or not?

 Exhaustively sponsor everything or leave the customer with surprises?

-In my work as a private chauffeur or driver guide (if we want to say it in a cooler way) I have met people who had an idea of where to go and called to take the tour from A to Z as they liked.
+In our work as a private chauffeur or driver guide (if we want to say it in a cooler way) we have met people who had an idea of where to go and called to take the tour from A to Z as they liked.

 Other times they delegated the driver / the agency on the itinerary.